omarboudarka/LLM-Hack-Grader/README.md

 # Ecoflex Hackathon Evaluation Pipeline

-This repository contains a simple evaluation pipeline for scoring hackathon responses using either a large language model (LLM) or a heuristic fallback.
+This repository contains a simple evaluation pipeline for scoring RAG responses using either a large language model (LLM) or a heuristic fallback.
 The code was designed for the GreenHorizon Ecoflex hackathon but can be adapted to other scenarios with minimal changes.